akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 # Name your rules

-A rule is defined by a code (required) and you can name it with a label as well.
-This label can have a value per locale.
+Each rule must have a unique code.
+It can also have a label per enabled PIM locale.
+This label will appear under `Settings`/`Rules` and be also visible in your product form under your smart attributes.
 Here is the expected format:

 ```YML